pyannote/pyannote-metrics/README.md

 > a toolkit for reproducible evaluation, diagnostic, and error analysis of speaker diarization systems

-An overview of `pyannote.metrics` is available as a [technical report](docs/pyannote-metrics.pdf): it is recommended to read it first, to quickly get an idea whether this tool is for you.
+An overview of `pyannote.metrics` is available as an [InterSpeech 2017 paper](docs/pyannote-metrics.pdf): it is recommended to read it first, to quickly get an idea whether this tool is for you.

 ## Installation